pietrodn/lo-phi/slide.md

 **Artifacts** are evidences of an "artificial" environment.

-* They can be reduced or be subtle, but still detectable.
 * According to \cite{Garfinkel07}, *building a transparent VMM is fundamentally infeasible*.
 * Malware can detect artifacts and hide its true behavior.